evilbunny2008/weeWXWeatherApp/README.md

 ## Installation

-To use this app you need a weather station, a computer to run WeeeWX software up and running, more details on that are available on the [WeeWx website](http://weewx.com/).
+To use this app you need a weather station, a computer running WeeeWX software up and running, more details on that are available on the [WeeWx website](http://weewx.com/).

 You need to download and customised the [settings.txt](https://raw.githubusercontent.com/evilbunny2008/WeeWxWeatherApp/master/settings.txt) and save it to your website in the weewx directory.